coelacant1/ProtoTracer/README.md

 Any recommendations on additional information to add can be requested in the discussions tab.
 If you have additional questions, you can @ me in my [Discord server](https://discord.gg/YwaWnhJ) or direct message me on [Twitter](https://twitter.com/Coelacant1).

 # Contributing:
 Pull requests are very welcome.
 Any issues found should be reported first to open a discussion.
 Any recommendations can be requested in the discussions tab.
+For contributing, please follow the following steps:

+- Fork the repository on GitHub.
+- Commit your changes (git commit -m 'Add some YourFeature').
+- Push to the branch (git push origin main).
+- Submit a pull request through the GitHub website.

 If you would like to help me keep this project going, any support on Patreon would be greatly appreciated: https://www.patreon.com/coelacant1